spacekitteh/hLLVM/README.md

-HsLlvm -- Haskell implementation of LLVM-3.5
+hLLVM -- A Haskell Library for processing LLVM assembly codes

 Goal:
 ==========================================
-- Provide functionalities to generate and maniuplate LLVM code in pure Haskell
+- Provide functionalities for performaning analysis and transformation of LLVM codes in pure Haskell

 Build:
 ==============
-From HsLlvm toplevel directory
+From hLLVM toplevel directory

   cabal configure